-My paternal grandmother was a Keer; the name seems to be very localised to Suffolk.
+My paternal grandmother was a Keer; the name is very localised to the Framlingham, Orford and Sudbourne area of Suffolk.

 The Denman family hail from North Curry in Somerset, England.
 I have hit a brick wall with my ancestor William Denman born 1760-1770 in Somerset.
 I have found five possible candidates for William, the most likely having been born in South Petherton.
 But rather than assume, I am trying to trace what happened to all five William Denmans, and using DNA, to ensure the accuracy of my tree.